Pippa Middleton Wedding: ‘If I Had To Get Married, It Would Be In My Tennis Whites’

 It is thought that Middleton will probably send out wedding invitations around six weeks before the big event.
 The rumor currently is that she will be employing the services of Mount Street Printers and may choose a traditional design for her wedding invitations, such as a portrait-shaped white card with black engraving on it.

-While the size of Pippa Middleton’s wedding will be much smaller than the 2011 wedding of her sister, Kate Middleton, which saw 1900 guests in audience at Westminster Abbey, Pippa is rumored to be inviting around 350 to 400 guests to her wedding.
+While the size of Pippa Middleton’s wedding will be much smaller than the 2011 wedding of her sister, Kate Middleton, which saw 1,900 guests in the audience at Westminster Abbey, Pippa is rumored to be inviting around 350 to 400 guests to her wedding.

 But what kind of wedding dress will Pippa Middleton be wearing?
 Pippa did once say that if she ever got married, she would want to be in tennis whites.